-Getty Fire Threatens Homes, Snarls Traffic In L.A.
-As Blazes Rage On Farther North
+Getty Fire Threatens Homes, Snarls Traffic In LA As Blazes Rage On Farther North

 The #GettyFire is now moving down the hillside towards the 405 Fwy.
 I’m all the way on the northbound side, and I can feel the heat from the flames! @CBSLA pic.twitter.com/02bE4VcWNo— Tina Patel (@tina_patel) October 28, 2019

-The Getty Center, the museum in the area for which the fire is named, said Monday that it remains safe from the blaze — even if it's cloaked in the fire's eerie orange hues.
+The Getty Center, the museum in the area for which the fire is named, said Monday that it remains safe from the blaze — even if it is cloaked in the fire's eerie orange hues.

 Photos of Getty, 8am PT. #GettyCenter and #GettyVilla remain safe from #GettyFire to the north.— J. Paul Getty Museum (@GettyMuseum) October 28, 2019